 The camera has a quite distinctive grip for the right hand for the compact camera.
 It is, however, quite lean, because the battery is not in it but in the body.
 We can connect battery grip too.

 The battery has, with respect to only electronic viewfinder, a good capacity, I expected less.
-Mostly, she keeps a full day of photographing.
+Mostly, it keeps a full day of photographing.
 Consumption of the IBIS is relatively high.
 Remaining battery capacity is shown as a percentage, usually quite accurate.
-Only once did the camera show 35% more, but suddenly there was a warning on the monitor and the device switched off.
+Only once did the camera show 35%, but suddenly there was a warning on the monitor and the device switched off.
 It was in frosty weather, when the battery capacity seems to drop, but after heating it will resume.
 Here, however, the warming of the battery did not help, it had to be recharged again.
 As already mentioned, the battery is placed outside the handle in the body of the camera, so it can not be warmed by the hand while holding it, as is the normal with DSLRs.

 You can use two SD memory cards, such as a second one to back up.

 Finally little thing: the strap is totally horrible.
 Hard, stiff, awkward.
-I recommend Olympus to buy for a $22 strap to Canon 1DX II and to inspire.
+I recommend to Olympus to buy for a $22 strap to Canon 1DX Mark II and to inspire.
 Perfectly manufactured, easy to bend, firm.
 That's what a professional camera belt should look like.

-Camera menus are similar to Nikon, so bookmarks on the left side.
-The photographer will not be pleased by the Movie camera tab, which will not use and just hinders.
+Camera menus are similar to Nikon, so bookmarks are on the left side.
+The photographer will not be pleased by the Movie tab, which will not use and just hinders.
 This has ideally done (when it must be in the photography camera at all) Canon.
 If you do not switch the camera to movie mode, all menus only apply to photography and the movie features do not bother us, we do not know about them practically.

 And that's all for today.
 In the ►next (last) part, we will discuss some interesting features of the camera and summarize the findings from all articles dedicated to Olympus photographic gear.